 9. Turmeric for Runny Nose

 This yellow herb has been used since ancient times by Ayurveda and Chinese medicine to treat various medical conditions.
 The compound curcumin present in turmeric gives it all its medicinal properties.
 Turmeric actually contains three curcuminoids – diferuloylmethane, demethoxycurcumin and bisdemethoxycurcumin of which demethoxycurcumin is in higher amounts and makes turmeric medicinally beneficial.
-Curcumin has anti-inflammatory, anti-bacterial and anti-viral properties making it a perfect remedy for cough and cold including runny nose.
+Curcumin has anti-inflammatory, anti-bacterial and antiviral properties making it a perfect remedy for a cough and cold including a runny nose.

 1st Way to Use Turmeric for Runny Nose: Turmeric Milk